dsmun-conf/website/committees/unhrc.md

 The delegates will be judged on their ambassadorial behaviour, adherence to foreign policy, ability to lobby, and come up with creative, economically and socially feasible, and easily sustainable solutions to the issues at hand.
 I cannot impress more on the delegates the importance of extensive research in order for the committee to be stimulating.
 The background guide provides some useful sources to help you in that process – though it is not exhaustive.
 Delegates must also take cognizance of the cultural, economic, social, demographic, and geographic variations between participating nations, and that a one-size-fits-all approach will be of little use, if any at all.

 The two Deputy Chairpersons, Viraj Gulati and Bhavtegh Singh Gill, will also help me in the running of the committee.
-Please feel free to contact us in case of any queries at chair.hrc@doonschool.com.
+Please feel free to contact us in case of any queries at <chair.hrc@doonschool.com>.

 Finally, I look forward to welcoming you at DSMUN 2019 in August.
 Till then, I wish you all the best with your research.

-Samarth Mehra,
+Samarth Mehra
-Chairperson,
+Chairperson
 United Nations’ Human Rights Council

 ## Agenda